 Mulholland said VMware will continue to provide updates to the VMware community if and when additional information is available.
 That was on Tuesday.
 VMware has not yet offered any new information.

-We caught up with Eric Chiu, president of HyTrust, a and virtual infrastructure control company, to get his views on VMware's security issue.
+We caught up with Eric Chiu, president of HyTrust, a cloud and virtual infrastructure control company, to get his views on VMware's security issue.
 He started out by telling us that virtualization is mainstream, with more than 50 percent of data centers now virtualized.

 "Because of this success, virtual infrastructure is a prime target for attack -- so the theft of VMware ESX source code, similar to RSA's breach last year, is no surprise," Chiu said.
 "Platform security for virtual infrastructure is a must -- without securing the virtual infrastructure, enterprises are leaving a huge area of their data center open to attack."